John Mersch, MD, FAAP

-Croup is an infectious illness of the respiratory system involving the vocal cords (larynx), the windpipe (trachea), and the upper airways of the lungs (bronchial tubes).
+Croup is an infectious pediatric illness of the respiratory system that involves the vocal cords (larynx), the windpipe (trachea), and the upper airways of the lungs (bronchial tubes).
 The majority of a child's symptoms reflect involvement of the larynx.
-Croup is usually a viral infection and maybe caused by many different viruses, including those responsible for the common cold and influenza.
-Rarely, croup is caused by a bacterial infection.
+Croup is usually a viral infection and may be caused by many different viruses, including those responsible for the common cold and influenza.
+Rarely it is caused by a bacterial infection.
 Croup is more common in children between 6 months and 3 years of age and rarely occurs in children over 6 years of age.
 It is more commonly seen from late fall through the early winter months.
-It has a slightly higher frequency in boys than girls.
-Bacterial croup is an infection of the same structures that are affected during the viral process.
-Therapy varies depending on whether there is a viral or bacterial cause.
+It has a slightly higher frequency in boys than in girls.
+Bacterial croup is an infection of the same structures that are affected during a viral process.
+Treatment varies depending on whether it is caused by a virus or a bacteria.

 Next: Is croup contagious?

 Viewers share their comments

 Get tips for baby and you.